Gagamaru Masaru: Retirement from sumo

 He withdrew from the January 2020 tournament after losing his first two matches, and did not take part in any further tournaments in 2020, his rank falling to jonidan 46.
 He announced his retirement on Day 10 of the November 2020 tournament.
 At a press conference he gave chronic knee problems as the reason for his retirement, and said his most memorable matches were his kinboshi win over Harumafuji, and his 2011 win over ōzeki Baruto.
 Having been in Japan for 15 years, he plans to continue to live in the country.

 Gagamaru's danpatsu-shiki (retirement ceremony) was held in Tokyo on 30 July 2022.

 Fighting style

 Gagamaru was an oshi-sumo specialist who mainly employed pushing and thrusting techniques.
 His most common winning kimarite were oshi-dashi or push out.
 Peaking at 212 kg in November 2013, he was one of the heaviest men in sumo.
 He disliked attention being paid to his weight however, and missed several official weigh-ins over the course of his career.

 Personal life

 On the day of his retirement ceremony in July 2022, Gagamaru announced that he had married a Japanese woman in her thirties whom he had been dating since 2015.
 He also announced that he had been losing weight, dropping from 220 kg in March 2021 to 130 kg in July 2022.
 He said he had lost 70 kg during a three-month span in 2021.
+In October 2025, he announced that he was the father of a daughter born on September 10.